DocuWare/Intellix/doc/installation_en.md

 ### Logging

-To log Intelligent Indexing, run the following script in PowerShell as administrator in the installation directory:
+To view the live log of Intelligent Indexing, run the following PowerShell script:

 ```powershell
 # Only necessary if the PowerShell execution policy is not 'Unrestricted.'